Feng Xiaogang: 2000s

-In 2003, Feng directed Cell Phone, which propelled Fan Bingbing’s career as a rising film star.
+In 2003, Feng directed Cell Phone, which propelled Fan Bingbing's career as a rising film star.

 In 2004, Feng directed A World Without Thieves, based on the novel of the same name by Zhao Benfu.
 The film starred Andy Lau, Rene Liu, Ge You, Wang Baoqiang, and Li Bingbing.
 It earned ¥120 million at the domestic box office, making it the third-highest-grossing film of the year, behind Kung Fu Hustle and House of Flying Daggers.
-Feng won the Golden Horse Award for Best Adapted Screenplay, while Rene Liu earned both the Golden Bauhinia Award for Best Actress and the Hundred Flowers Award for Best Actress.
-Wang Baoqiang, playing a pivotal role, became one of the year’s breakout stars.
+Feng won the Golden Horse Award for Best Adapted Screenplay.
+Wang Baoqiang, playing a pivotal role, became one of the year's breakout stars.

-In 2006, Feng directed his first historical costume drama, The Banquet, a reimagining of Shakespeare’s Hamlet set during the Five Dynasties and Ten Kingdoms period in China.
+In 2006, Feng directed his first historical film, The Banquet, a reimagining of Shakespeare's Hamlet set during the Five Dynasties and Ten Kingdoms period in China.
 The film starred Zhang Ziyi, Ge You, Daniel Wu, and Zhou Xun and grossed ¥130 million domestically.
 Zhou Xun won Best Supporting Actress at the Hong Kong Film Awards for her performance.

-In 2007, Feng released the war film Assembly, which competed directly at the box office with Peter Chan’s historical epic The Warlords.
-Despite the competition, Assembly earned ¥260 million and propelled Zhang Hanyu, previously an unknown actor, into stardom.
+In 2007, Feng released the war film Assembly, which earned ¥260 million and propelled Zhang Hanyu to stardom.
 The film won Best Asian Film at the 28th Hong Kong Film Awards, as well as Best Feature Film and Best Director at the Golden Rooster Awards.

 In December 2008, Feng returned to his signature comedic style with If You Are the One, a romantic comedy starring Ge You and Shu Qi.
-The film became one of the most commercially successful domestic productions of the year, grossing over ¥300 million in just 19 days.
-By this point, the total box office earnings of Feng’s films had surpassed ¥1.03 billion.
+The film became one of the most successful Chinese films of the year and launched a franchise thereafter.